malon7782/petridish/README.md

  - architecture

  1. Let renderer render.
 Let simulator simulate.
+ 2. There is only one type of water cell - Lake.

- - other
+ - others

- 1. write comments and commit messages.
+ 1. Write comments and commit messages.
+ 2. If you are uncertain about how good your code is, create a PR.
+ Otherwise, feel free to push to `master`.